mit-satori/getting-started/satori-workload-manager.rst

 -  Submit the batch script to the Workload Manager
 -  Monitor the job’s progress before and during execution

+A Note on Exclusivity
+^^^^^^^^^^^^^^^^^^^^^

+To make best use of Satori's GPU resource  default job submissiosn are not exclusive.
+That means that unless you ask otherwise, the GPUs on the node(s) you are assigned may already be in use by another user.
+That means if you request a node  with 2GPU's  the 2 other GPUs on that node may be engaged by anohther job.
+This allows us to more efficently allocate all of the GPU resources.
+This may require some additional checkign to make sure you can uniquly use  all of the GPU's on a machine.
+If you're in doubt, you can request the node to be 'exclusive' .
+See below on how to request exclusive access  in an interactive and batch situation.

 Interactive Jobs
 ^^^^^^^^^^^^^^^^